Sdcrouse/html-validation-v-000/README.md

 Now let's try validating the code to identify where we went wrong.

-1. In your **viewing tab**, navigate View &rarr; Developer &rarr; View Source _or_ press Command-Option-U. This will give you the "Source View" of the document
+1. In your **viewing tab**, navigate View &rarr; Developer &rarr; View Source _or_ press Command-Option-U. If you're using Windows, then right-click on the page and select "View page source" _or_ press Ctrl-U. This will give you the "Source View" of the document
 2. Select the whole of the HTML contents in the file, and copy them
 3. In your web browser, open a new tab to [W3C's HTML Validator][valid8r]